Chad Carlson, CFP®, CFA

 What do your clients appreciate most about you?

 I think our clients appreciate my ability to keep the big picture in mind.
 With finances, there are so many details that you can get lost in.
-What I hope to do is be able to bring people back to truly focus on the big picture and how this all ties together.
+What I hope to do is be able to bring people back to truly focus on what matters most and how this all ties together.

 What is the one thing you wish every person knew when making financial decisions?